 - Wire transfer to our account.
 Please ask for details.

-- Cashier’s cheque in US$, mailed or couriered to us.
-Post normally takes at least 10 days (from the USA) so we recommend sending via courier (e.g. Fedex) if time is tight.
+- Cashier’s cheque in US$, mailed or couriered to us at our Grenada address on the charter contract.
+Post normally takes at least 14 days and sometimes up to 4 weeks (from the USA) so we recommend sending via courier (e.g. Fedex) if time is tight.

 What happens if I need to cancel my charter?